alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 models.
 I also suspect that many things humans view as "intelligent" or "intentional" are neither.
 We just want to think we're intelligent and intentional.
 We're not, and the bar ML models need to cross is not as high as we think.
+That speeds up timelines, because ML ideas are bottlenecked by the size of the ML community, whereas faster hardware is powered by worldwide consumer demand.

 Let's go back to GPT-3 for a moment.
 GPT-3 is not the largest Transformer you could build, and there are reasons to build a larger one.